DOMjudge/domjudge/doc/manual/install-judgehost.rst

   default http://example.edu/domjudge/api/  judgehost  MzfJYWF5agSlUfmiGEy5mgkfqU

-The password here must be identical to that of the ``judgehost`` user in the admin web interface.
+The exact URL to use can be found in the Config Checker in the admin web interface; the password here must be identical to that of the ``judgehost`` user.
 Multiple lines may be specified to allow a judgedaemon to work for multiple domservers.
 The id in the first column is used to differentiate between multiple domservers, and should be unique within the ``restapi.secret`` file.